PrincetonUniversity/lucid/readme.md

 0. Install [virtualbox](https://www.virtualbox.org/wiki/Downloads) (tested with virtualbox 6.1.8) and [vagrant](https://www.vagrantup.com/downloads) (tested with vagrant 2.2.9).

-1. Set up the VM.
-Download the pre-built vagrant box, [https://drive.google.com/file/d/14h-8nJdGtYtNBrZoJim_c_wM-CFEQGbD/view?usp=sharing](https://drive.google.com/file/d/14h-8nJdGtYtNBrZoJim_c_wM-CFEQGbD/view?usp=sharing) and save it in the root directory of this repository as ``lucidvm.box``.
+1. Download the pre-built vagrant image, [https://drive.google.com/file/d/14h-8nJdGtYtNBrZoJim_c_wM-CFEQGbD/view?usp=sharing](https://drive.google.com/file/d/14h-8nJdGtYtNBrZoJim_c_wM-CFEQGbD/view?usp=sharing) and save it in the root directory of this repository as ``lucidvm.box``.
 Then run ``./vm_setup.sh``.
-If the VM is not accessible, see ``./vagrant/readme.md`` to build ``lucid_vm.box``.
+If the pre-built image is not accessible, see ``./vagrant/readme.md`` to build it.

 2. Run the compiler and analysis.
 Run ``./vm_reproduce.sh`` This sshes into the VM set up in step 1, then runs ``sigcomm_apps/reproduce.sh`` to compile 10 benchmark applications from Lucid to P4.
-It will take about 1.5 hours to run and prints a bunch of output from the Lucid compiler.
+It will take about an hour and print a bunch of output from the Lucid compiler.
 For more information about what ``reproduce.sh`` is doing, see ``sigcomm_apps/readme.md``.
 After compilation, an analysis script will report the following statistics about the applications.
 ```
 ----- stats for chain_replication.dpt -----
 lucid program:              ./chain_replication.dpt